Fausts Enduring Influence

 -Soren Kierkergard

-In the late 19th and throughout the 20th-century the Faust story continued to be retold in many different forms, Oscar Wilde’s a picture of Dorian Gray has Faustian theme’s, particularly when the character says ‘To be forever young, I would give my soul for that’.
-There is also Thomas Mann’s novel in which Faust becomes a composer rather than an academic, and infects himself with syphilis in order to achieve the great highs and lows needed become a greater artist.
+Throughout the late 19th and 20th-century the Faust story continued to be retold in many different forms, Oscar Wilde’s a picture of Dorian Gray contains strong Faustian elements, particularly when the character says ‘To be forever young, I would give my soul for that’.

 Further on through 20th century literature Faustian themes emerge again and again, there’s ‘The Devil and Daniel Webster’ the 1936 short story by Stephen Vincent Bennett, about a farmer who does a deal with the devil who identifies himself as ‘Mr Scratch’.
 This was was eventually turned into the cartoon ‘The Devil and Daniel mouse’ which then ended up being sampled by the Goth rock band Bauhaus for their 1982 song ‘Party of the first part’.